-With the recent relaxation of lockdown restrictions now allowing recreational flying, albeit solo or with members of your own household, many of you may be thinking about getting into the air again.
+With the recent relaxation of lockdown restrictions now allowing recreational flying, many of you may be thinking about getting into the air again.

 Of course all pilots regardless of experience will inevitably incur some level of skills fade over time.
-Even if you flew in the days immediately prior to lockdown you would have been out of the cockpit for around nine weeks.
-Though for most it will be even longer than that and some of you may have not flown since the last flying season.
+Even if you flew in the days immediately prior to lockdown you still would have been out of the cockpit for a significant period.

 Aware of this, the CAA has issued guidance for general aviation pilots returning to flying.
 We strongly advise everyone reads this, even if you are not planning to go flying imminently, as it will get you thinking about how you need to prepare to get back behind the controls.